-Exploratory Nature: This is our second year offering Life on the Trapline.
+Exploratory Nature: This is our third year offering Life on the Trapline.
 However, due to the demands of sustainable trapping, and the shifting whims of beavers building lodges, the exact route will change every single year, making this a unique adventure every time!
 We have the incredible fortune of spending nearly every day right on our crown trapline, so we will scout the area in the fall, and again in the early winter and adjust or modify our route based on what we find.

 This 8-day adventure will likely start with the first day right out in the bush.
 We will travel and camp on the line, setting and checking traps, and hoping to harvest much of our food as we go.
 We will be primarily focused on what has historically been Ontario’s most important fur-bearing species: the iconic North American Beaver*, though we may also trap other species, including Snowshoe Hare* and North American River Otter*.
 We will take a route that will finish up at Lure’s base on Golden Pond.
-The final day or day and a half of the experience will be in the “skinning shack”, where we will each have a beaver to skin, scrape, stretch and butcher.

 *North American Beaver, Snowshoe Hare and North American River Otter are all listed by the Internatioal Union for Conservation of Nature as species of “Least Concern”, on their 7-grade ranking system.
 (Links lead to Wikipedia articles for each species).

 Please note: The primary focus of this experience will be living and working on a crown trapline.
-While we will break camp and travel to new parts of the line, if you’re really keen on a hard-travel trip, you should probably look to one of our other offerings.
+While we may break camp and travel to new parts of the line, if you’re really keen on a hard-travel trip, you should probably look to one of our other offerings.

 - Safe trap handling;